The Naked Brothers Band (TV series): Pilot

 The pilot was originally an independent film shot in mid-2004 depicting Nat and Alex Wolff when they were nine and six years old respectively, along with Nat's friends and the other band members Joshua Kaye, David Levi, Thomas Batuello, and Cooper Pillot.
 They film a documentary about their world-renowned band, The Silver Boulders, as they fracture due to Nat's song about a girl named Rosalina (Allie DiMeco).
 Later on, the band ends up adding Rosalina and Cole Hawkins, reuniting as The Naked Brothers Band.

-Famous celebrities either acknowledge they are huge fans of the band or appear with other supporting roles; in real life, they have either worked or are friends with the Draper-Wolff family.
+Several celebrities either acknowledge their admiration for the band or appear in other supporting roles.
+In real life, they have either worked or are friends with the Draper-Wolff family.
 These special guests are Cindy Blackman, Ann Curry, Arsenio Hall, Ricki Lake, Cyndi Lauper, Julianne Moore, Brent Popolizio, Tony Shalhoub, Lauper's husband David Thornton, Uma Thurman, jazz singer Nancy Wilson, and the ensemble cast of Thirtysomething (particularly, Timothy Busfield, Draper, Mel Harris, Peter Horton, Melanie Mayron, Ken Olin, and Patricia Wettig).

-It premiered as a TV movie special on January 27, 2007.
+It premiered as a television movie special on January 27, 2007.